Rice diet: Controversy

 Kempner admitted in statements before his death that he whipped patients who avoided his rice diet.
 In 1993, a former patient Sharon Ryan sued him.
 Ryan accused Kempner of keeping her as a "virtual sex slave" for nearly two decades.
 According to the lawsuit, Kempner "persuaded Ryan to drop out of college, moved her into a home he owned, hired her to work for the clinic, and maintained a sexual relationship with Ryan by isolating her from the outside world".
 The lawsuit ended with a confidential settlement.
 In 1997, the Raleigh News & Observer reported that, by 1975, Duke University Medical Center (now Duke University Hospital), knew that Kempner had used a riding crop on several patients and reprimanded him, though he continued to be associated with the university.
 None of these charges were proven in court.
-Dr Kempner denied the accusations of having a sexual relationship with this patient. " Dr Kempner had whipped this patient on several occasions, and had also whipped several other patients in an effort to motivate them.
+Dr Kempner denied the accusations of having a sexual relationship with this patient.
+"Dr Kempner had whipped this patient on several occasions, and had also whipped several other patients in an effort to motivate them.
 In all instances, the patients had either themselves suggested or had consented in advance to this punishment for breaking the diet" These events received a great deal of sensationalist media attention.

 Contemporary forms

 Kempner retired from the Duke Faculty in 1974, but consulted until 1992.
 The commercialization of drugs to treat hypertension reduced both demand for the program and the need to make it strict in order to prevent death.
 In 2002 the program became independent of Duke University, and in 2013 the Rice House Healthcare Program opened in Durham, North Carolina.
 The Rice House Healthcare Program is an inpatient facility where people are put on a diet akin to the original diet and are monitored.

 The rice diet has influenced some contemporary advocates of the plant-based diet.
-For example, physician John A. McDougall has commented regarding the research of Walter Kempner that "all who have followed in his footsteps, including Nathan Pritikin, Dean Ornish, Neal Barnard, Caldwell Esselstyn, and myself, owe homage to this man and his work."
+For example, physician John A. McDougall has commented regarding the research of Walter Kempner that "all who have followed in his footsteps, including Nathan Pritikin, Dean Ornish, Neal D. Barnard, Caldwell Esselstyn, and myself, owe homage to this man and his work."

 The rice diet has been popularized in a modulated form through several modern books.
 Judy Moscovitz in her book The Rice Diet Report, allows fruit, vegetables and various carbohydrates.
 Kitty and Robert Rosati authors of The Rice Diet Solution describe their diet as a "low-sodium, good-carb, detox diet".
 It is based on the consumption of carbohydrates such as whole grains, fruits, vegetables, and beans.